akanksha-atrey/akanksha-atrey.github.io/index.md

 ## Recent News

+* I was award the Dean’s Outstanding Anti-Racism Leadership Award by [CICS](https://www.cics.umass.edu/), UMass Amherst.
+(May 2021)
 * Our paper titled "Preserving Privacy in Personalized Models for Distributed Mobile Services" has been accepted at [IEEE ICDCS 2021](https://icdcs2021.us/).
 (Mar 2021)
 * Our new pre-print titled "Preserving Privacy in Personalized Models for Distributed Mobile Services" is on [arXiv](https://arxiv.org/abs/2101.05855).
 (Jan 2021)
 * I will be joining [Adobe Research](https://research.adobe.com/) as a Research Intern this summer.
 (Jan 2021)